Maria Aquino (far right) poses with business students and faculty at the Herzing College Winnipeg campus

 I knew that with stronger skills, I could make better decisions about my career and have more job options.

 Q: What made you choose Herzing over another school?

-I understood Herzing's mission as an institution, which I found interesting and convinced me to enroll in the Business Administration program.
-I'm almost done my training now, and it's been exactly how I expected—straight-forward and easy to follow.
+I understood Herzing's mission as an institution, which I found interesting and convinced me to enrol in the Business Administration program.
+I'm almost done my training now, and it's been exactly how I expected—straightforward and easy to follow.

 Overall, the campus is very conducive to learning.
 The staff is friendly and approachable.
 Everyone feels welcome.

 Q: Business training leads to a lot of different job options.
 What are your career goals?